-If you're thinking about booking a trip to Paris in the springtime, you'll be joining droves of other travelers in search of the idyllic Paris encountered in Hollywood films and familiar photos.
+If you're thinking about booking a trip to Paris in the springtime, you'll be joining droves of other travelers in search of the idyllic Paris encountered in Hollywood films and postcard shots.
 You may have seen movies such as "An American in Paris", featuring a jaunty Gene Kelly courting the lovely Leslie Caron in a version of Paris so hyper-colorful it seems unreal.
 And as it turns out, it was all an illusion: the "shots" of Paris you see throughout were all filmed on a set.

 While the "real" city is a tad less dramatic as it thaws from the colder months, it's still incredibly attractive, and isn't likely to disappoint you.
 Be forewarned, though: as high season starts, you'll have to be prepared to share it with many others.
 Read on to learn why spring in Paris can be truly magical — as long as you follow these tips.